 I’ll add one caveat here that I think is important to mention in any discussion of grammar checkers and writing tools.

-Grammar checkers are meant to help you find issues in your writing and offer possible solutions.
+Grammar checkers are meant to help you find spelling errors, grammatical mistakes, and style issues in your writing and offer possible solutions.
 ProWritingAid is remarkably good at understanding context and usage and suggesting the correct solutions.
-That said, like any grammar checker, it’s still important that when you use it, you consider each suggestion carefully and feel free to reject any that aren’t helpful.
+That said, like any online editor, it’s still important that when you use it, you consider each suggestion carefully and feel free to reject any that aren’t helpful.

 But they’ll get you a lot closer to a perfectly edited piece of writing.
-And ProWritingAid’s features go so far beyond grammar checking, I believe it’s a useful tool for any writer.
+And ProWritingAid’s features go so far beyond grammar checking and style suggestions, I believe it’s a useful tool for any writer.

 The Verdict: Would This Editor Recommend ProWritingAid?

 I’ll be honest, I came in a skeptic.
 I believe strongly in the value of a good editor.
-Even with all the reports ProWritingAid offers, I don’t think there will ever be a full replacement for the human element.
+Even with all the reports ProWritingAid offers, I don’t think there will ever be a full replacement for the professional editor.